ShadowMan101/Simple-Self-learning-Algorithm/README.md

-Self learning Algorithm's That Perform Tasks Like learning the Numbers from 0 to 9 and The Alphabet in The Correct Order.
+Self learning Algorithm's That Perform Tasks Like learning the Numbers from 0 to 9 and The Alphabet in The Correct Order and Sequence.